ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 -It saves without dialog , also with firefox.

--In firefox it will use the "video/webm , vp8.0 opus" codec.
+-In firefox it will use the default codec , this is "video/webm , vp8 opus".

 -In chrome it will use the 'video/mp4; codecs="avc3.64001F, mp4a.40.2"' codec.